12 of 21 results for "astronomy"

 Video

-In Developing Theories From the Chemistry of Mercury, Professor Brian Cox explains why Mercury is an unusual planet.
-Learn how Mercury was formed and how scientists are using observations of the planet from the Messenger mission, to refine theories about how the planet came to be.
+In Saturn's Dramatic Weather, Professor Brian Cox explains how Saturn is able to maintain dramatic weather when it is so far from the Sun.
+Learn how the pressure on Saturn creates clouds, storms, and diamond rain.
 This video is excerpted from BBC’s The Planets, a series that explores the dramatic lives of the eight planets in our Solar System.

 Video